 - A. WESTERN ATTIRE.
 See Rule SC-270.A.
-Exception: Safety helmet optional.B.
-WESTERN TACK.
+Exception: Safety helmet optional. - B. WESTERN TACK.
 See Rule SC-270.B. - C. STARTING LINE.
-The regular roping score line will be used as the start-286 ing line where arena conditions permit; if not used, the starting line would be at least fifteen (15) yards (13.71m) from the chutes.

-- 1. Distance to Goat.
+The regular roping score line will be used as the starting line where arena conditions permit; if not used, the starting line would be at least fifteen (15) yards (13.71m) from the chutes. - Distance to Goat.
 There is no set distance from the starting line to the goat but a minimum of fifty (50) yards (45.72m) is desirable.
-Arena conditions will govern this distance. - 2.
-Goat Staked.
+Arena conditions will govern this distance. - Goat Staked.
 The goat should be tied to a stake with a rope at least ten (10) feet (3m) in length, the stake should be pounded completely into the ground so that no part of it is visible or above ground. - D. PROCEDURE.
 The contestant must be mounted on a horse and must ride from the starting line to the goat, dismount from the horse, throw the goat by hand and tie any three legs together with a leather string or piggin string, then stand clear of the goat. - Goat Tie.
 The goat's legs must be crossed and tied.
 The tie will be passed on by the field judge; if the tie is not secure for five seconds, the contestant will receive no time. - E. TIMING.
 This is a timed event with a one-minute time limit.
 Timing will start when a contestant crosses the starting line and will stop when the completion of the tie is signaled.
-For time calculations, see Rule SC-290.D.5. - 1.
-A five-second penalty will be assessed if the hat or helmet is not on the exhibitor's person for the entire time the exhibitor is in the arena. - Goat or Rope Run Over.
+For time calculations, see Rule SC-290.D.5. - The hat must be on the rider's head when the exhibitor enters the arena.
+At show management's option, a fine may be imposed to an exhibitor for loss of hat, if the amount of fines are posted one hour prior to the classes being held. - 2.
+Goat or Rope Run Over.
 Should the contestant run over the goat or rope with his horse while mounted, he will be fined ten (10) seconds. - Goat Breaks Away.
 If the goat breaks away because of the fault of the horse, the contestant will receive no time.
 If the goat should break away, it will be left to the judge's discretion whether or not a rerun will be permitted.